-Penedo Lab (Psychosocial Oncology, Biopsychosocial Mechanisms and Health Outcomes; Recruiting for 2014-2015)
+Psychosocial Oncology, Biopsychosocial Mechanisms and Health Outcomes (NOT Recruiting for 2015-2016)

 Dr. Penedo is the Leader of Cancer Control and Survivorship Research Program and Director of the Cancer Survivorship Institute of the Robert H. Lurie Comprehensive Cancer Center.
 He also directs the Biopsychosocial Mechanisms and Health Outcomes (BMHO) Program within the Department of Medical Social Sciences, which addresses the underlying psychosocial, sociocultural and biobehavioral mechanisms of chronic diseases processes and health outcomes.
 The BMHO Program advances knowledge in four broad themes of inquiry: Behavioral and Psychosocial Processes in Health Outcomes, Sociocultural Determinants of Health, Biobehavioral Mechanisms & Chronic Disease Management Interventions.
 Projects include observational studies in cancer survivorship; community-based patient navigation in Hispanic breast, colorectal and prostate cancer survivors; population-based Hispanic cohort studies with comprehensive assessment of biopsychoscial and cultural mechanisms in the context of primary and secondary prevention of CVD, and cancer prevention; technology based intervention studies in cancer survivorship.
 Our work emphasizes several methods including ecosocial and biobehavioral approaches; CBT and stress management interventions; technology implementation; translational and team science; and advanced statistical methods.

 Primary Mentor: Frank Penedo, PhD